Updated May 25th, 2022

-In scholarly and academic publishing, preprint servers play a high-level role, especially in preparing to launch work following open academic publishing standards.
-The guidelines should be followed for preprint formatting, publication, and search retrieval.
-Preprint servers provide a platform for scholars to submit and get peer reviews on their work before publication in journals.
+Preprint servers play a high-level role in scholarly and academic publishing, especially when authors submit work according to the open academic publishing standards.
+Preprint servers provide a platform for scholars to submit and get peer reviews on their work before publishing in journals.
+Authors must follow the guidelines for preprint formatting, publication, and search retrieval.

-Preprint servers are repositories or online archives that contain works or data related to different scholarly papers that are not yet peer-reviewed or accepted by traditional academic journals.
-These preprints undergo necessary screening and are checked for plagiarism (preprints that are not edited or formatted before published online).
+Preprint servers are repositories (or online archives) that contain data or work related to different scholarly papers that aren’t yet peer-reviewed or accepted by traditional academic journals.
+The preprints that are not edited or formatted before being published online undergo necessary screenings and are checked for plagiarism.

 Once submitted, authors can add revised versions of their papers.
-The articles cannot be deleted but can be cited.
-After being released, readers can review and post comments on the published articles.
+Additionally, authors can cite articles, but not delete them.
+Furthermore, preprint servers make manuscripts immediately available through Open Access platforms.
+Readers can then review and post comments on the published articles.

 What is the purpose of preprint servers?